LinkedIn Open InMail: How to Reach 400 More Leads/Month for Free (2026 Guide)

 While adding Open Profiles to your campaign types is a great way to bypass restrictive LinkedIn limits, there are a couple of things to bear in mind:

-1 – Bypass the connection request limit and reach an extra 800 users a month for free.
-Open InMails don’t count towards your connection requests or standard InMail quotas.
-With LinkedIn limiting connection requests to around 400 a month, they’re a vital way to keep prospecting at the necessary scale to see results.
+1 - Bypass the connection request limit and reach an extra 400 users a month for free.
+Open InMails do not count toward your connection request quota or your InMail credit balance.
+With LinkedIn limiting connection requests to approximately 100 per week for most accounts, Open InMail is a valuable additional channel to maintain outreach volume.

 5 - Set your own profile to Open.
 Users with a Premium LinkedIn account can improve their social selling by changing their own account settings to ‘open’.
 To do so, turn on Premium Profile visibility from LinkedIn settings.